 - Violence intervention and prevention workshop

 The Teacher Preparation Program at Colgate University is a member in good standing of the Association for Advancing Quality in Educator Preparation (AAQEP).
-The Teacher Preparation Program at Colgate University is working toward accreditation of its educator preparation programs under the AAQEP standards with an anticipated Quality Assurance Review in Spring 2022.
+The Teacher Preparation Program at Colgate University is working toward accreditation of its educator preparation programs under the AAQEP standards with a successful Quality Assurance Review in Spring 2022.